MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 - **Ensure consistency:** The more manual processes are involved, the more prone to human error.
 Manual processes can lead to mistakes, oversights, reduction of data quality, and reliability problems.
 - **Centralize mistakes:** Choose a platform that lets you fix bugs in one place in order to fix them everywhere.
 This best practice reduces the chance of error and the possibility of the bug being reintroduced.
-- **Identify issues quickly:** Complex issue may not always be able to be identified in a timely manner.
-However, with good automation, detection of these issues should occur quickly.
+- **Identify issues quickly:** Complex issue might not always be identifiable in a timely manner.
+But with good automation, detection of these issues should occur quickly.
 - **Maximize employee productivity:** Automation leads to more innovative solutions, and in general provides more value to the business.
 This improvement in turn raises morale and job satisfaction.
 Once a process is automated, training and maintenance can be greatly reduced or eliminated.
 This shift frees engineers to spend less time on manual processes and more time on automating business solutions.

 ## Types of automation

 Three types of automation are described in this article:

-- infrastructure deployment
+- Infrastructure deployment
-- infrastructure configuration
+- Infrastructure configuration
-- operational tasks.
+- Operational tasks

 These categories share the same goals and best practices mentioned previously.
 They differ in areas where Azure provides solutions that help achieve optimal automation.
-Other types of automation such as continuous deployment and continuous delivery are described further in the Operational Excellence pillar.
+Other types of automation, such as continuous deployment and continuous delivery, are described further in the operational excellence pillar.

 ### Infrastructure deployment